gtiwari912/Fitness-/README.md

 # Fitness Guide Android App
-This is an Android App which serves as the **Ultimate Fitness Guide** for anyone who wants to master `Health and Fitness`.
+This is an Android App which serves as the **Ultimate Fitness Guide** for anyone who wants to get fit and strong.

 > [Google Play Store App link](https://play.google.com/store/apps/details?id=com.abhisheksawant.FitnessGuide)